Dialogos Bulletin 3/1/2026

 Our Giving Baskets are for three purposes.
 One sharing your spare change and donations to help us pay utilities, sharing your talents, and sharing any prayer requests.
 These may be done by using a slip of paper found at the welcome table).
 You may also donate at www.mosaicwilmington.org/giving.

-Turn Me Round (a traditional African American spiritual and freedom song)
+(a traditional African American spiritual and freedom song)

 Ain't gonna let nobody turn me around